jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's when society was lead by antagonists again.
 You can still see it today in Hollywood.
 Darth Blockbuster is another story of a fallen angel who think he's enlighenten, but really just as his head up his ass.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please enable the sound.
-This isn't a roast, it's a historical moment.
-Once leaders of society, Hollywood had no idea this is what (many, if not most) of the frontline now thinks of them._
+The last group of antagonists would have roasted him back for talking like this.
+See, we are making progress.
+Credit: Golden Globes._

 Being lead by antagonists should both worry and make you happy, Stargazer.